gnuradio/volk/CONTRIBUTING.md

 ## DCO Signed?

-Any code contributions going into VOLK will become part of a GPL-licensed, open source repository.
+Any code contributions going into VOLK will become part of an LPGPL-licensed (former contributions are GPL-licensed), open source repository.
 It is therefore imperative that code submissions belong to the authors, and that submitters have the authority to merge that code into the public VOLK codebase.

 For that purpose, we use the [Developer's Certificate of Origin](DCO.txt).
 It is the same document used by other projects.
 Signing the DCO states that there